energy-sustainability/energy-sustainability.github.io/_pages/Emb_Space_guided.md

 <a name='image_emb'></a>
 ## Image embedding experiments

 Processing image embeddings of a visual dataset only requires a dataset of images and a pre-trained deep architecture.
 Fortunately, pre-trained deep models are often publictly available for any deep learning tool.
-In our case, we are going to use the vgg16 architecture pre-trained using the ImageNet2012 dataset (Surely you didn't expect to be ImageNet dataset!).
-In order to use the pre-trained wieghts of the vgg16 architecture in Keras, we will have to download the weights file and copy the file into the GPFS system:
+In our case, we are going to use the vgg16 architecture pre-trained using the ImageNet2012 dataset.
+In order to use the pre-trained weights of the vgg16 architecture in Keras, we will have to download the weights file and copy the file into the GPFS system:

 ```
 wget https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels.h5